yclas/documentation/integrating-google-maps-classifieds-website.md

 permalink: /integrating-google-maps-classifieds-website/
 keywords: map, location, widget, homepage, map in ad
 ---
-Using Google maps to your website benefit could leverage your website potential and give a modernized impression to your website.
-Since most users browsing the internet are now familiar with using google maps you can make the most of that familiarity by integrating google maps to different parts of your website.
-Yclas makes that easy for you with 3 simple ways which I will be explaining in this post.
+Using Google maps on your website benefit could leverage its potential and give a modernized impression of it.
+Since most users browsing the internet are now familiar with using google maps, you can make the most of that familiarity by integrating Google Maps to different parts of your website.
+Yclas makes it easy for you so we offer you 3 simple ways to do it.

 **Note: A valid address must be input in the Address field to have the ad show up on any of the following maps.**

 ## Map in the advertisement page

-In order to show the location of the ad on map, you need to integrate Google Maps in the publish new page and Google Maps in ad.
+In order to show the location of the ad on map, you need to integrate Google Maps in the publish new page and Google Maps in the ad.

 ### Google Maps in the publish new page